LyricLy/cg-site/info.md

 The majority of entries are interesting instead — as interesting as their creator can make it without making it obvious who wrote the code. __People tend to use the competition as a way to show off their cool tricks.__ You'll see golfed code that tries to minimise the amount of characters in the program, outlandishly convoluted ways of doing a simple task, short stories, highly-optimised performant solutions, and more.
 If you like weird, overengineered code, you'll enjoy reading through [previous rounds](https://cg.esolangs.gay/index/).

 ### Fun tasks
 If you win! and get to pick a new challenge, the best-loved ones are usually very simple.
 It's never supposed to be difficult to solve the task, because the fun of the game is in writing a program that expresses your individuality without seeming like it expresses your individuality.
-It's also recommended that your challenges have a language option for everyone who wants to join.
-Often, you would allow Python and C, Rust or JavaScript if you like them, and another weird language that tickles your fancy.
+Challenges usually allow any language, but you can restrict the selection as long as you include Python and a few other common languages.

 ### Who's who?
 Most of the chatter around the round is in the `#event-discussion` channel.
 If you're new, don't worry, we don't bite.